radar/guides/make-your-own-gem.md

     end

 The gemspec defines what’s in the gem, who made it, and the version of the gem.
-It’s also your interface to RubyGems.org, all of the information you see on a gem page (like [jekyll](http://rubygems.org/gems/jekyll)’s) comes from the gemspec.
+It’s also your interface to [RubyGems.org](http://rubygems.org).
+All of the information you see on a gem page
+(like [jekyll](http://rubygems.org/gems/jekyll)’s) comes from the gemspec.

     % cat hola.gemspec
     Gem::Specification.new do |s|